Link-/pblog/_posts/2020-06-08-aws-step-functions-think-again.md

 Building mobile application back-ends is difficult enough as it is, with step functions you want to consider the following:

 1. Does your team have adequate knowledge and skills to take on the challenge?
-2. How will manage API versioning?
+2. How will you manage API versioning?
 What happens when you decide to add a step in your workflow but don't want to force your existing users to update their mobile app?
 3. Do your back-end systems have robust APIs you can easily integrate with?
 The core components of your workflows will be Lambdas or Activity workers (in a mobile back-end context).
 For these to do their job they will need to integrate with domain specific systems (invoicing system, customer relation management system, core banking system, etc...).
 4. Do your back-end systems support rollbacks in case of failure?
 Remember the point about transactionality.
 This type of (generally async) workflows cannot support transactions, so you need to design a cleanup process that allows you to recover from failure.
 You don't want your end-users to be stuck in a non-recoverable state.
 Because then you'll have to scramble to manually adjust the situation.
 5. You cannot "pause" a workflow and then resume it later.
 Well, you can with some workarounds but it's not a feature that comes off-the-shelf with Step Functions.